How to Open a 529 Plan before the Baby is Born

 By Mark Kantrowitz

-To open a 529 college savings plan with a child as a beneficiary, the child must have either a Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN).
-Neither is available before birth of the child.
+When you open a 529 plan, you must select a beneficiary for the plan.
+In most cases, this is the child who will use the funds in the 529 plan for future education expenses.
+However, a beneficiary must have either a Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN).
+Neither of these is available before birth of the child.

-• One is to save in a taxable account and to use it to make a lump sum contribution to a 529 plan after birth.
+The second option is to save in a taxable account, such as an everyday savings account or investment account, and use it to make a lump sum contribution to a 529 plan after birth.

 Apps to Get You Started